10869. Building construction

 }

-Function ternary_search use a ternary search to find such value of x [left; right], for which f(x) is minimum.
-Initially [left; right] = [1; n].
+The function ternary_search uses the ternary search to find the value of x [left; right] for which f(x) is minimal.
+Initially, the search range is [left; right] = [1; n].

 long long ternarySearch(int left, int right)